 - Co-ownership.
 When property is owned by two or more people, it needs to be facilitated by a trust to protect the partners.

-To find out which type of trust might be right for your needs, speak with an experienced Peachtree City estate planning attorney at the Law Offices of Shane Smith at (770) 487-8999 for your estate planning needs.
+To find out which type of trust might be right for your needs, speak with an experienced Peachtree City estate planning attorney at Shane Smith Law at (770) 487-8999 for your estate planning needs.